ThierrySans/CSCC09/labs/04/index.md

 },2000);
 ```

-**Task:** Create a scheduler that retrieves all new messages every 2 seconds.
+**Task:** Create a scheduler that retrieves all latest messages every 2 seconds.

 ## 6. Finalizing the application